Training super-mentors to activate job seekers with migrant background

 Belgium has one of the highest vacancy rates among the EU member states, and yet it is difficult for jobseekers with a migrant background to find a (suitable) job.
 Many initiatives have already been taken to solve this problem, and in recent years a lot has been invested in mentoring projects.
 The results of the first projects are already very promising, and at the same time the practice has revealed a number of challenges.

-There is a demand for qualitative, affordable and feasible training for mentors.
+There is a demand for qualitative, affordable, and feasible training for mentors.
 Examples show that good mentor training attracts quality mentors.
-Because mentors are often people who like to develop, but also because a mentoring process is not easy and mentors can use training and support.
+Because mentors are often people who like to develop, but also because a mentoring process is not easy, and mentors can use training and support.

 For the sake of feasibility and the cost, an online program (MOOC – Massive Open Online Course) will be built.
-Due to the pandemic, the threshold for online training has now dropped considerably, blended learning will even become the new normal.